-We’re a little prejudiced at this point at Wishon Golf because we feel the major changes we have made in the design of the Sterling Irons® Single Length clubheads, coupled with our understanding now of the concepts of proper fitting of Single Length sets, we feel it is a possible way for a very high percentage of golfers to gain a little bit to a moderate improvement in swing and shot consistency.
+The design of the EQ1-NX Single Length clubheads, coupled with our understanding now of the concepts of proper fitting of Single Length sets, it is a possible way for a very high percentage of golfers to gain a little bit to a moderate improvement in swing and shot consistency.

-At the same time, we’ll be the first to say that hit testing of the Sterling Irons® Single Length design showed that there will be some golfers for whom switching from a conventional incremental length set to a Single Length set will just be too strange, too different and too weird for lack of a better term.
-We certainly expect that a certain number of golfers will hit the Single Length set just fine, but will not be able to mentally get used to the fact that all their irons are the same length and to be played with the same stance and ball position.
+There will be some golfers for whom switching from a conventional incremental length set to a Single Length set will just be too strange, too different and too weird for lack of a better term.
+A certain number of golfers will hit the Single Length set just fine, but will not be able to mentally get used to the fact that all their irons are the same length and to be played with the same stance and ball position.

-• Sterling Irons® #5, 6, 7 irons are all high COR face, variable thickness face design, with low CG and slightly stronger lofts to ensure no loss of distance for these clubs compared to their longer length in a conventional set.
+• EQ1-NX #5, 6, 7 irons are all high COR face, variable thickness face design, with low CG and slightly stronger lofts to ensure no loss of distance for these clubs compared to their longer length in a conventional set.

-• Sterling Irons® #8 through SW are all one piece cast carbon steel body cavity back irons made in 5* loft increments to also ensure not hitting the ball too far for these clubs compared to their slightly shorter lengths in a conventional set.
+• EQ1-NX #8 through SW are all one piece cast carbon steel body cavity back irons made in 5° loft increments to also ensure not hitting the ball too far for these clubs compared to their slightly shorter lengths in a conventional set.

-• Sterling Irons® Single Length is designed to be built to the golfer’s choice of either 37” (Std #7 iron) or 36.5” (Std #8 iron) or in between.
-These are shorter lengths than other single length sets by intent to offer better shot consistency and a higher percentage of on center hits for each club.
+• EQ1-NX Single Length is designed to be built to 36.5" (8-iron).
+This is a shorter length than other single length sets by intent to offer better shot consistency and a higher percentage of on center hits for each club.
 With the high COR #5, 6, 7 the shorter single length of the Sterling Irons® won’t result in a loss of distance compared to the golfer’s #5, 6, 7 irons in a conventional length set.

-• All of the Sterling Irons® clubheads are bendable for lie and loft by +/-2*.
+• All of the EQ1-NX clubheads are bendable for lie and loft by +/- 2°.
 Not only is this critical for proper lie angle fitting for every golfer, it is also a way to tweak the distances and distance gaps between irons.
 Golfers come in a variety of different clubhead speeds and angles of attack into the ball.